Latest Updates on Camp Lejeune Water Contamination Lawsuit 2024

 Camp Lejeune Water Contamination Lawsuit Criteria

-Our law firm is actively investigating potential cases for veterans and family members who lived or worked at Camp Lejeune or MCAS New River for at least thirty (30) cumulative days between August 1953 and December 1987 and have been diagnosed with any of the following injuries:
+Our lawyers at Saiontz & Kirk, P.A. previously investigated lawsuits for veterans and family members who lived or worked at Camp Lejeune or MCAS New River for at least thirty (30) cumulative days between August 1953 and December 1987 and were diagnosed with any of the following injuries:

 Cancer: